The moment Ron Coffin saw Ebor House, he was smitten.

 Sometimes he felt like a detective trying to solve a mystery.

-The house and grounds provided clues.
+The house and grounds provided clues that helped him along the way.

 “One thing I learned was how the double front doors were used.
 On days when the family was receiving guests, they’d open the outer door, while the inside door was closed.
 That would signal that visitors were welcome.”

-**Watch for Part 3: The Farncombs.
+**Click here for Part 3: The Farncombs.